Global Alliance for Banking on Values: Research and initiatives

 Between 2011 and 2021 the GABV conducted comparative research between values-based banks and mainstream financial institutions.
 In 2019, it collaborated with the European Investment Bank, Deloitte and KKS Advisors on the report Do sustainable banks outperform?, which found that banks with strong environmental, social and governance (ESG) practices outperformed peers financially.

 The GABV has supported international climate initiatives, including the Climate Change Commitment (3C) and the globalisation of the Partnership for Carbon Accounting Financials (PCAF), a standard methodology for assessing greenhouse gas emissions of financial portfolios.

 In 2022, the alliance participated as an Observer NGO at COP27, continuing its engagement at COP28 and COP29, where 25 member banks endorsed the Fossil Fuel Non-Proliferation Treaty.
-Collectively, these banks manage USD 117 billion in assets and finance over USD 7 billion in clean energy projects.
+Collectively, these banks manage US$117 billion in assets and finance over US$7 billion in clean energy projects.

 In 2024, the GABV issued the Milan Declaration on peace and conflict finance, alongside the report Finance for War, Finance for Peace, highlighting values-based banks' exclusion policies on the arms industry.

 In 2025 several members of the GABV, issued a position paper calling on the European legislator to clarify the definition of "controversial weapons" used in European Union (EU) sustainable finance regulation, and broaden it to protect investors, civilians, and sustainable finance integrity.